Guillaume-François Le Trosne

-Guillaume-François Le Trosne, born 13 October 1728 in Orléans and died 26 May 1780 in Paris, was a French jurist and economist.
+Guillaume-François Le Trosne (13 October 1728 in Orléans – 26 May 1780 in Paris), was a French jurist and economist.
 He is one of the main figures of physiocracy, a school of thought founded by François Quesnay and the Marquis de Mirabeau in July 1757.

 Early years

 Born in Orleans on October 13, 1728, Le Trosne was the son of Guillaume Le Trosne, counselor and secretary to the king, magistrate judge of the area and presidential seat of Orléans, and of Thérèse Marguerite Arnault, daughter of Louis Arnault de Nobleville, bourgeois merchant of Orleans.

 Legal training

-Le Trooosne studied law in Orleans and followed his father's example by getting to dress early.
+Le Trosne studied law in Orleans and followed his father's example by getting to dress early.
 In 1748 he was, in his first year of law, the pupil of the famous Robert-Joseph Pothier, of whom he would later compose, in 1773, the Éloge historique.
 For two years he had the privilege, together with M. de Guienne, a lawyer in Parliament and a close friend of Pothier, to review the manuscript of the latter's great work, Pandectae Justinianeae in novum ordinem digestae, published in Paris, by 1748 to 1752.